-The liability and expense for draw-style game prizes are recognized at the point of retail sale and are adjusted as the jackpot game draws occur and actual prize liability is determined.
+The liability and expense for draw-style game prizes are recognized and recorded on the day of the draw.
 Prize liability for all games is reduced as prizes are paid to winners.
-The Corporation prize expense is recognized for terminal-based draw-style games at 50% to 55% of net ticket sales, depending on the amount of prize payout allocated for each draw game.
+The Corporation prize expense is recognized for terminal-based draw-style games at 50% to 55% of net ticket sales, depending on the amount of prize payout allocated for each draw game and estimated unclaimed prizes.

-Powerball and Mega Millions prize expense is recognized as a percentage of ticket sales in accordance with the game rules and contractual agreement (Powerball Rule 28 and Mega Millions Rule 28, respectively).
+Cash 3, Match 5, Powerball and Mega Millions prize expense is recognized as a percentage of ticket sales in accordance with the game rules and contractual agreement, as applicable (for example, Powerball Rule 28 and Mega Millions Rule 28).